jistok/cf-workshop-demo/README.md

 ### Introduction

-This is the Spring MVC sample application for the Pivotal CF Workshop.
+This is the Spring Boot sample application for the Pivotal CF Workshop.
 It is intended to demonstrate some of the basic functionality of Pivotal
 CF: